-Let's look at the Course and Buoy List-Good Dam Distance Race (rev Dec 2013).
-We will use course "D" for the example.
+We will use course "G" for the example.
 A boat starts (but not before her delay time) the race by sailing between the RC boat and buoy S 15.
-From there she will sail to buoy S 6 and pass that buoy by leaving it on the boat's starboard side. (in racing, this is known as leaving the mark to starboard) Next, the boat will sail to buoy 26A T-S, and pass that buoy by leaving it on the boat's port side.
-The next mark to sail to is buoy 17, and it is rounded by leaving the buoy on the boat's port side.
-We used the term "rounded" because buoy 17 is the most distant mark on this race course (D).
+From there she will sail to buoy S 10 and pass that buoy by leaving it on the boat's starboard side. (in racing, this is known as leaving the mark to starboard) Next, the boat will sail to buoy S 6, and pass that buoy by leaving it on the boat's starboard side.
+Next, the boat sails to buoy 26A T-S, and passes that buoy by leaving it on the boat's port side.
+The next mark to sail to is buoy 21, and it is rounded by leaving the buoy on the boat's port side.
+We used the term "rounded" because buoy 21 is the most distant mark on this race course (Course G).
 A boat now continues the race by sailing back to the finish.
-The race Course List shows the next mark to be buoy 26A T-S. The boat passes this buoy by leaving it to starboard (buoy on the boat's starboard side).
-The next mark to pass is buoy S 6, which the boat leaves to port (buoy on the boat's port side).
-From there, the race is completed by sailing across the finish line, between the RC boat and buoy S 25.
+The Course and Buoy List shows the next mark to be buoy 26A T-S. The boat passes this buoy by leaving it to starboard (buoy on the boat's starboard side).
+The next mark to pass is buoy S 6, which the boat leaves to port (buoy on the boat's port side), then to buoy S 10, which is left on the boats port side.
+From there, the race is completed by sailing across the finish line, between the RC boat and buoy S 15.
 At this point, you have beaten any boats that have not yet finished!

-Oh, snap! the wind is dying...
+Oh, snap!
+The wind is dying...

 Race Committee will select the course to be sailed based on the observed and expected wind; less wind, shorter course; more wind, longer course.
 If, during the race, RC believes the boats will not be able to finish the race at a reasonable time (there is a post-race party to attend), RC will shorten the race.
 This is done by anchoring the RC boat near a mark of the course that the boats are required to pass, but haven't gotten to yet.
 RC will display the "S" (shorten) flag and sound two horns as the boats approach.
 This becomes the 'new' finish line.
 The boats finish the race by sailing between the RC boat and the adjacent mark of the race course.
-RC will make an attempt to inform the fleet by VHF radio if the course is shortened.
+RC will make an attempt to inform the fleet by radio (VHF ch 71) if the course is shortened.